loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 The empty environment is of known size.
 If the environment is of known size, then extending it with a stack makes it have unknown size.
-The last two rules state that we allowed to extend any environment with things of known size.
+The last two rules state that we are allowed to extend any environment with things of known size.
 The kinding rules allow at most one stack in the environment.
 This will be critical when we perform closure conversion in @Transformations.